levi-x00/my-devops-portfolio/02-lambda/readme.md

 ### Disclaimer

-Please not that this terraform AWS lambda only available for Python runtime for now, you guys can freely modify `my-lambda` module
+Please note that this terraform AWS lambda only available for Python runtime for now, you guys can freely modify `my-lambda` module

 ### Example